Redis Security Boundaries for Multi-Tenant Applications

 KEYSentirely via ACL.
 Replace withSCANand enforce cursor-based pagination in application code to prevent blocking the event loop.

-Python Client Implementation & Resilient Retry Patterns
+Python Client Implementation and Resilient Retry Patterns

 In Python microservices, redis-py 5.x must be configured with strict tenant routing, connection validation, and deterministic retry logic.
 Dynamic ACL rule generation frequently outpaces connection pooling, causing NOAUTH or NOPERM exceptions during cold starts.